-This diet is designed to help you lose between 5-11 pounds in 7 days* as well as undergo a full body detox which optimizes the functioning of the body.
+This 7 day fruit and vegetable diet is designed to help you lose between 5-11 pounds in 7 days* as well as undergo a full body detox which optimizes the functioning of the body.
 The objective of this diet is to give you a head start with your weight loss mission.
 As they say, easy come easy go but with this diet the weight could come back as easy as it left your body if you don't put in the effort to maintain the weight loss using proper diet and healthy eating habits.

 The overall plan for the week is a balanced one with food choices including carbohydrates, high protein, minimal fats, fiber, essential vitamins and minerals spread out during the week.

 Additionally, most foods you consume during this 7 day period will have a lower Glycemic Index, which means they convert to sugar in your blood a lot slower than foods with high Glycemic Index which causes the blood levels to spike with sugar and accumulate more fat and prompt the body to crave more sugar-laden foods.

 This diet also requires you to drink 8-10 glasses of water each day to enable the detox process.

 Each food category will be consumed on a different day enabling the body to tap into the reserves of fat and energy as well as assist in flushing out impurities and built up toxins.